bumptech/nitro/docs/nitro.md

 *Default Value*

-By default nitro will accept encrypted packets from any peer providing any public key.
+By default Nitro will accept encrypted packets from any peer providing any public key.

 *Socket Type Limitations*